Iran's Guards say launched first military satellite into orbit

 "Iran's first military satellite, Noor, was launched this morning from the central desert of Iran.
 The launch was successful and the satellite reached orbit," state TV said.
-The satellite, which the Guards said was named Noor, or "Light", was orbiting 425 km (264 miles) above the earth's surface, they said in a statement on their website.
+The satellite, whose name Noor means "Light", was orbiting 425 km (264 miles) above the earth's surface, they said in a statement on their website.

 The force said it used the Qased, or "Messenger", satellite carrier to launch Noor, without giving details of the technology.
 "The three-stage Qased satellite launcher uses a combination of solid and liquid fuels," it said.

-TV footage showed the satellite carrier was inscribed with a verse of the Koran that Muslims often recite when travelling: "Glory to Him who has subjected this to us, as we could never have done it by our own efforts".
-REGIONAL TENSIONS
+TV footage showed the satellite carrier was inscribed with a verse of the Koran that Muslims often recite when traveling: "Glory to Him who has subjected this to us, as we could never have done it by our own efforts".

-The administration of U.S. President Donald Trump reimposed sanctions on Iran following Washington's 2018 withdrawal from a 2015 international accord designed to put curbs on Iran's nuclear programme.
-Trump said the nuclear deal did not go far enough and also did not include restrictions on Iran's ballistic missile programme and support for its proxies in the Middle East.
+The administration of U.S. President Donald Trump reimposed sanctions on Iran following Washington's 2018 withdrawal from a 2015 international accord designed to put curbs on Iran's nuclear program.
+Trump said the nuclear deal did not go far enough and also did not include restrictions on Iran's ballistic missile program and support for its proxies in the Middle East.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)